pascalmichaillat/countercyclical-multiplier/README.md

-# Replication Files for "A Theory of Countercyclical Government Multiplier"
+# Code & Data for "A Theory of Countercyclical Government Multiplier"

 This repository contains the code and data associated with the article ["A Theory of Countercyclical Government Multiplier"](https://www.pascalmichaillat.org/2.html), written by [Pascal Michaillat](https://www.pascalmichaillat.org), and published in the [American Economic Journal: Macroeconomics](https://doi.org/10.1257/mac.6.1.190) in May 2015.